subsquid/specs/sql-research/2025-07-09-duckdb-design.md

 attach 'http://127.0.0.1:5000' as sqd (type squid);
 ```

-Here the user attaches a local SQL Portal to the alias `sqd` (which could be anything).
+Here the user attaches a local SQD Portal to the alias `sqd` (which could be anything).
 In the future it will be also be possible to attach a specific schema, *i.e.* dataset:

 ```sql
 attach 'http://127.0.0.1:5000' as sol (type squid, schema 'solana_mainnet');